-Our Benthic Habitat Mapping Project (BHM) will provide the blueprint for informing harbor management decisions including: dredging, sediment management and mooring field and aquaculture expansion.
+Benthic Habitat Mapping combines state of the art side-scan sonar imagery and GPS coordinates with benthic grabs (2-gallon samples of sediment and macro invertebrate species), to produce a detailed snapshot of the harbor’s sea floor.
+The results will provide the blueprint for informing harbor management decisions including: dredging, sediment management and mooring field and aquaculture expansion.
 It will also supply essential data for use as a baseline reference in the event of a major storm or pollution event.

 The last time Barnstable Harbor was mapped was in the 1930’s utilizing a lead-line and a benchmark survey from Mussel Point.
 Our BHMP will conform to current Coastal and Marine Ecological Classification Standards (CMECS).
-We hope that our BHMP will attract more scientists to conduct studies in our harbor, thus begetting further research and data.
+We believe that our BHMP will attract more scientists to conduct studies in our harbor, thus begetting further research and data.

 Center for Coastal Studies Pleasant Bay Report Final 2018 Full Technical Report